The search for alternating surgeries: Changemaker lattices

 is a {\em $p/q$-changemaker lattice}.
 We call the stable coefficients of $\bsigma$ the {\em stable coefficients} of $L$. \end{defi} The only examples of non-integer changemaker lattices that we will ever need to consider in detail will be half-integer changemaker lattices, which will make an appearance in \S\ref{sec:slack_lattices} and \S\ref{sec:half_int_basis_search}. \begin{ex} Definition~\ref{def:non_int_CM_lattice} implies that an $(n-\frac{1}{2})$-changemaker lattice takes the form

 where $\bsigma=\sigma_1 \e_1 + \dots + \sigma_r \e_r$ is a changemaker vector with $\norm{\bsigma}=n-1$. \end{ex} The following summarizes the majority of what we need to know about arbitrary changemaker lattices. \begin{rem} \begin{enumerate} \item A changemaker lattice $L$ never contains any elements of length one.
-That is, for all $\bv \in L\setminus\{0\}$ we have $\norm{\bv}\geq 2$.
+That is, for all $\bv \in L\setminus\{\bm{0}\}$ we have $\norm{\bv}\geq 2$.
 In the non-integer case this is consequence of Condition IV. \item A $p/q$-changemaker lattice is determined up to isomorphism by its stable coefficients.
 In both the integer and non-integer cases, all remaining non-zero coefficients of $\bsigma$ are equal to one and so the number of such coefficients is determined by the requirement that $\norm{\bsigma}=\lfloor p/q \rfloor$.
-In the non-integer case, the remaining $w_i$ are determined up to automorphism of the ambient diagonal lattice by Conditions II and III. \item Moreover given a non-decreasing tuple of integers $(\rho_1, \dots, \rho_\ell)$, there is a $p/q$-changemaker lattice $L$ with these stable coefficients whenever $p/q$ is sufficiently large.
-Explicitly there is a $p/q$-changemaker changemaker lattice with these stable coefficients if and only if $p/q \geq N-1$, where $N$ is the quantity defined in Proposition~\ref{prop:CM_existence_bound}. \end{enumerate} \end{rem}
+In the non-integer case, the remaining $\bm{w}_i$ are determined up to automorphism of the ambient diagonal lattice by Conditions II and III. \item Moreover given a non-decreasing tuple of integers $(\rho_1, \dots, \rho_\ell)$, there is a $p/q$-changemaker lattice $L$ with these stable coefficients whenever $p/q$ is sufficiently large.
+Explicitly there is a $p/q$-changemaker changemaker lattice with these stable coefficients if and only if $p/q \geq N-1$, where $N$ is the quantity defined in Proposition~\ref{prop:CM_existence_bound}. \item The discriminant of a $p/q$-changemaker lattice $L$ is $\operatorname{disc}(L)=p$.
+See \cite[Lemma~3.10]{GreeneLRP} for the integer case and \cite[Remark~2.19]{Mc16} for the general case. \end{enumerate} \end{rem}